deathpillow/deathpillow.github.io/cv/index.md

 DiSalvo, Carl, Jonathan Lukens, Thomas Lodato, Tom Jenkins, and Tanyoung Kim.
 2014.
 “Making public things: how HCI design can express matters of concern.”
 In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’14).* ACM, New York, NY, USA, 2397-2406.

-Acker, A., Chalmers, M., Burton, M., Wythoff, G., & Lodato, T..
+Acker, Amelia, Melissa Chalmers, Matt Burton, Grant Wythoff, & Thomas Lodato.
 (2013).
 “Learning with polyphony: AmpDamp.” *IConference 2013 Proceedings* (pp. 1090-1094).

 DiSalvo, Carl, Thomas Lodato, Laura Fries, Beth Schechter, Thomas Barnwell.
 “The Collective Articulation of Issues as Design Practice.” *CoDesign*, Vol. 7, No. 3-4 (2011): 185-197.

 ## Presentations & Installations ##

+Lodato, Thomas.
+2017.
+“Designing Participation: on the intermediation and branding of civics.”
+Presented at *The 67th Annual Conference of the International Communication Association.* San Diego, California.
+May 25-29.

-Shelton, T. and T. Lodato.
+Clark, Jennifer and Thomas Lodato.
 2016.
+"Working in Cities: Co-Working Spaces, The Maker Movement, and the Rise of Flexible Urban Workspaces."
+Presented at *56th Annual Conference for the Association of Collegiate Schools of Planning.* Portland, OR.
+November 16.

+Shelton, Taylor and Thomas Lodato.
+2016.
 ‘Actually existing smart citizens’: expertise and (non)participation in the making of the smart city.
 Presented at *Creating Smart Cities Workshop*.
 The Programmable City Project, Maynooth University.
 Maynooth, Ireland.
 September 5.

-Shelton, T. and T. Lodato.
+Shelton, Taylor and Thomas Lodato.
 2016.
 ‘Actually existing smart citizens’: expertise and (non)participation in the making of the smart city.
 Presented at *Regional Studies Association North America Conference*.
 Atlanta, GA.
 June 16.

 Lodato, Thomas.
 "What is the Public?" on *Public Space Design Panel.* Center for Civic Innovation.
 Atlanta, GA.
 April 28 2015.